JanelleW03/CEN3907-Blind-Spot-Helmet/README.md

 # CEN3907-Blind-Spot-Helmet
 Urban cyclists face safety risks from traffic and limited visibility.
 Traditional helmets protect the head but don’t enhance awareness.
 The Blind Spot Helmet uses radar-based detection and haptic feedback to alert riders of nearby vehicles in real time, improving safety for daily commuters on busy streets.

+At a high level, our current architecture for this project is as follows.
+We will use a microprocessor, such as the Raspberry Pi 4, to communicate with the different components, though currently for prototyping, we are using the more simpler Arduino.
+We will have a radar sensor on our helmet which will send its data to the microprocessor, when it detects motion.
+This will then prompt the microprocessor to read in the image data from an attached camera sensor and we will use a pretrained model stored on the microprocessor to identify if the object is a dangerous vehicle, or a less dangerous person, animal, etc. If a dangerous object is detected in the blind spot, our haptic sensors will emit a light buzz to notify the biker.

+# Completed Work
+Created a simulation of radar and haptic sensor communication in TinkerCad with an Arduino.
+We used a vibration sensor, an ultrasonic distance sensor, and an Arduino Uno R3 for this simulation to check the communication between the sensors.
+It currently causes the sensor to vibrate if the distance sensor detects anything within a 50 cm range.

+# Known Bugs
+We are currently using a vibration sensor instead of a traditional piezo haptic sensor, because there is some difficult in getting the piezo to vibrate.